Mae Bacon: Personal life

 In early 1916, she married Lionel Calvert, who was the only son of the James Calvert of Danehill, Sussex.
 He was an officer in the Royal Engineers.
 She was widowed shortly after marriage as Lionel was killed on the Western Front.
-Second-Lieutenant Lionel Calvert was killed at Vimy Ridge whilst assigned to a Tunnelling Company of the Royal Engineers.
+Second-Lieutenant Lionel Calvert was killed on 30 January 1917 at Vimy Ridge whilst assigned to a Tunnelling Company of the Royal Engineers.
 Bacon had been introduced to him by another serving officer, who later became a high-ranking officer in the RAF.
 In 1940, that particular officer, Air Vice Marshal Patrick Playfair escorted Bacon to the cemetery where her late husband Lionel Calvert was buried during winter 1939–40.

-After being left a widow by the Great War, she did remarry.
-She married fellow movie actor Morris Harvey, who predeceased her in 1944.
+After being left a widow by the Great War, she married fellow movie actor Morris Harvey, who predeceased her in 1944.

 Her marriage to Lionel Calvert produced a son named James Lionel.
-He went on to attend Sedbergh School between 1931-4 and then joined the Royal Airforce.
-James had qualified as a pilot sometime before the outbreak of WW2.
-However, tragedy was to strike the family again on 20 September 1939, when he died of wounds after his Fairey Battle light bomber crashed while on a reconnaissance flight whilst serving with the RAF's 150 Squadron.
+He went on to attend Sedbergh School between 1931–4 and then joined the Royal Air Force.
+James had qualified as a pilot some time before the outbreak of WW2.
+However, tragedy was to strike the family again on 20 September 1939, when he died of wounds after his Fairey Battle light bomber crashed while on a reconnaissance flight while serving with the RAF's 150 Squadron.
+The inscription on James's gravestone reads: "AT THE GOING DOWN OF THE SUN AND IN THE MORNING WE WILL REMEMBER THEM".